 Feature O: Unstressed Syllable Vowel Patterns

 The final feature of this stage is working with unstressed syllables.
 Many students have difficulty identifying the stressed syllable, so this feature, like the last, could get really noisy!
 To begin, you’ll examine words with final unstressed syllables in which sound offers no clue to the spelling.
 For example, does the word end with consonant le or consonant al or consonant el?
 It’s tough because they all sound the same, right?
 Again…we focus on the visual sorting process to determine which is most common.
 I love using dry erase markers and boards to work on this.
 Students write words using all three options and see if they can pick the correct one.
 Often their eyes are trained to know because they’ve seen the words in books they’ve read or in print.
-Here are other sorting options for this feature:

 - LE vs EL ( table and label)